HTTP API

 LinkedDataHub has a few built-in constraints that are not found in the standard Graph Store Protocol:

-• It's not possible delete the root resource
+• It's not possible delete the root document

 • It's not possible to modify or delete the documents of the owner agent and the secretary agent